theGreatHerrLebert/ionmob/README.md

 Helix Pearson: [0.52 0.  ]
 ```

-Once again let's visualize this to get a better feel for what the numbers are telling us:
+Once again, let's visualize this to get a better feel for what the numbers are telling us:

 ```python
 from sklearn.linear_model import LinearRegression